Written By: Dr. Allison Brager, Neuroscientist

 How Can You Optimize Your Body Clock?

-Expose yourself to morning sunlight (with no shades).
+2. Expose Yourself to Morning Sunlight (with no shades).

 Light is the most potent means for our brain and body clocks to “WAKE UP!”
 Light in the morning sends a very strong signal to the brain that we should be awake and helps to minimize afternoon slumps.

 Dr. Allison Brager is a neuroscientist specializing in the physiology and genetics of sleep and performance.
-She is author of Meathead: Unraveling the Athletic Brain, which debunks the myth of the "dumb jock" and serves as a manual for optimizing athletic performance through neuroscience.
+Outside of work she enjoys Crossfit and other forms of fitness.